anantoj/rl_project/README.md

 ## References

-The training method implemented in this library is inspired from https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html
+The training method implemented in this library is inspired from [DQN Tutorial from PyTorch](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)